Agnieszka-21/namaste-django/README.md

 __Features planned include:__
 - User Profile - Create, Read, Update and Delete
-- Bookings - Users can create, read, update and delete their upcoming booked classes
+- Bookings - Users can create, read, update and delete bookings
 - Users can log in to their account
 - Users can log out of their account
 - Users can reset their password if they forget it
 - Users need to be logged in to book scheduled classes, access their user account, see their bookings (upcoming classes only), update and cancel their bookings, as well as view and/or update their user profile (additional information like the date of birth, chronic/recent injuries, a profile image).

 ### The Structure Plane

 #### User Story [#2: View class schedule](https://github.com/Agnieszka-21/namaste-django/issues/2)